Sand, Seafood and Surf: The Escapades are Boundless on Oregon’s Adventure Coast

-City of Coos Bay Mingus Park Swimming Pool
+Coos Bay Mingus Park Swimming Pool

 First opened in 1943, this historic pool promotes a healthy, active and fun lifestyle and is open to all ages seven days a week.
 It serves as headquarters for the Gold Coast Swim Team, which hosts the annual Big Kahuna Gold Coast Swim Meet every August.

 Marshfield High School

 Sports Covered: Football, basketball, volleyball, tennis, golf, bowling, track and field, wrestling, swimming, dance, cross-country, cheer, soccer, baseball, softball.